 Where can I find classes or training?

 DOE has also established the Graduate Automotive Technology Education (GATE) Centers of Excellence to develop a new generation of engineers and scientists with the necessary knowledge and skills in advanced automotive technologies.
 Currently, DOE supports GATE programs at eight universities—focusing on hybrid propulsion systems, fuel cells, advanced computation and simulation, energy storage systems, biofuels, and light-weight materials

-The EcoCAR Challenge, which DOE also supports, is a three-year engineering competition aimed at promoting advanced vehicle technologies.
-Through the student vehicle competition program, close to 20,000 students have received hands-on engineering experience, and many of them have moved on to take jobs in the automotive industry, bringing with them an understanding of (and enthusiasm for) advanced vehicle technologies.
+EcoCAR 3, which DOE also supports, is a four-year engineering competition aimed at promoting advanced vehicle technologies.
+Through the student advanced technology vehicle competition program, almost 20,000 students have received hands-on engineering experience.
+Upon graduation, many of them moved on to take jobs in the automotive industry, bringing with them an understanding of (and enthusiasm for) advanced vehicle technologies.

 The National Training and Education Resource (NTER), developed by DOE, is a set of Web and learning technologies that offers free online training.
 In addition, DOE has K-12 lesson plans and activities.
 Below are NTER courses and K-12 activities that are available in the transportation sector:

 Technology development: People in these professions will be the ones developing new and advanced vehicle technologies.
 These jobs primarily fall within various disciplines of engineering, such as chemical, materials, electrical, and mechanical.